Bigaston/pico-8-newgrounds-tutorial/README.md

 end
 ```

-We just need a last function, to init the variable.
+We just need a last function, to "init" the variable.
 Put it in the `_init` function.

 ```Lua
 function init_medals()